DiaLeor/linear-regression/README.txt

 -- models-2.R
 - Section 2.2 - Least Squares Estimates

-    - Least Squares Estimates (LSE)
+    - Least Squares Estimates (LSE) - short summary on LSE and RSS

-    - The lm Function
+    - The lm Function - how to obtain the LSE in r using the lm() funciton.

     - LSE are Random Variables